 The role of surgery for pancreatic NETs in MEN1 is controversial, given postoperative morbidity, long-term complications, and low cure rates.
 The timing and extent of surgery depend on many factors, including severity of symptoms, extent of disease, type and location of tumor, risk of metastasis, and patient preference.
-Long-acting somatostatin analogues may have a role in early-stage MEN1 duodenopancreatic NETs.
+Long-acting somatostatin analogs may have a role in early-stage MEN1 duodenopancreatic NETs.
 Initial study results suggest that the treatment is safe and that long-term suppression of tumor and hormonal activity can be seen in up to 10% of patients and stability of hormone hyperfunction in 80% of patients.
 The primary goal of surgery is to improve long-term survival by reducing symptoms associated with hormone excess and lowering the risk of distant metastasis.
-Surgery is commonly performed for most functional tumors and for nonfunctioning NETs when the tumor exceeds 2 cm, as the likelihood of distant metastases is high.
-While more extensive surgical approaches (e.g., pancreatoduodenectomy) have been associated with higher cure rates and improved overall survival, they also have higher rates of postoperative complications and long-term morbidity.
+Surgery is commonly performed for most functional tumors and for nonfunctioning NETs when the tumor exceeds 2 to 3 cm because as the likelihood of distant metastases is high.
+While more-extensive surgical approaches (e.g., pancreatoduodenectomy) have been associated with higher cure rates and improved overall survival, they also have higher rates of postoperative complications and long-term morbidity.
 Therefore, the risks and benefits should be carefully considered, and surgical decisions should be made on a case-by-case basis.

 Individuals with MEN1 who are diagnosed with NETs often have multiple tumors of various types throughout the pancreas and duodenum, some of which can be identified using magnetic resonance imaging or computed tomography.
 Many tumors, however, are too small to be detected using standard imaging techniques, and intra-arterial secretin stimulation testing and/or intraoperative ultrasound may be useful.
 Preoperative assessment using various biochemical and imaging modalities, intraoperative assessment of tumor burden, and resolution of hormonal hyper-secretion are critical and, in some series, have been associated with higher cure rates and longer disease-free intervals.